linq2js/storion/packages/docs/api/persist-middleware.md

 ## Design Philosophy

-Storion's `persistMiddleware` takes a **minimal, composable approach** compared to other state management libraries.
+Storion's `persist` takes a **minimal, composable approach** compared to other state management libraries.
 It provides the essential building blocks while letting you control the implementation details.

-### What persistMiddleware Does
+### What persist Does

 | Feature              | Description                                                |
 | -------------------- | ---------------------------------------------------------- |